Desmos API v1.10

 Secret folders allow creating graphed expressions and defining functions and variables with definitions that can be hidden from other users.

 Readonly expressions can't be edited or deleted by a student.
-Display properties and, where relevant, direct manipulation (e.g. sliders or movable points) remain enabled and editable.
+Display properties and, where relevant, direct manipulation of plotted expressions or objects (e.g. sliders and clickable and movable objects) remain enabled and editable.

-To allow a user to create and see the contents of secret folders or set or edit readonly expressions, use the {authorFeatures: true} option in the calculator constructor.
+To allow a user to create and see the contents of secret folders, to set or edit readonly expressions, or to disable graph interactions for a plotted expression or object, use the {authorFeatures: true}

 This workflow is useful for creating activities where students are asked to describe properties of a graphed function without seeing its definition, or to ensure that critical expressions can't be deleted or modified.